How to add CLI commands

 Add CLI commands using dependency injection

-The Magento 2 sample modules provide a demonstration of many programming techniques, including adding a CLI command using dependency injection.
-Look at the
+The Magento 2 sample modules provide a demonstration of many programming techniques, including adding a CLI command using dependency injection

 sample-module-command for an example.
 The module’s README.md discusses how to install it.